Latest Ampleforth Governance Token (FORTH) News Update

 Deep Dive

-Overview: The Ampleforth ecosystem, which FORTH governs, successfully launched the SPOT v5 upgrade.
-This update decoupled the Funding Rate (value transfer between SPOT and stAMPL assets) from weekly tranche rotations, ensuring continuous incentives.
-It also made protocol fees scale with system equilibrium and directed 100% of collected fees to stAMPL depositors.
+Overview: The Ampleforth ecosystem, which FORTH governs, underwent a major upgrade for its SPOT protocol in July 2025 (Ampleforth).
+SPOT v5 decoupled the Funding Rate from weekly tranche rotations, ensuring continuous value transfer between SPOT (stability) and stAMPL (volatility) holders.
+It also made protocol fees scale with system equilibrium.

 Conclusion